1989 Montréal Expos

 The core of the rotation also returned intact, with redemptive pitchers Dennis Martinez and Pascual Perez coming back from strong seasons as they appeared to have dealt with substance abuse issues.
 Veteran Bryn Smith returned for his 9th season as an Expo, although he created some anxiety when he was charged in spring training with soliciting a prostitute, who was in fact an undercover police officer taking part in a sting operation.
 To replace Dopson, Dombrowski traded some of the Expos' strong bullpen (Jeff Parrett, along with Floyd Youmans) for veteran Kevin Gross, with the hope that Tim Burke and Andy McGaffigan would return to their 1987 performance level.
 Together, these moves left the fifth spot of the Expos rotation to be won by one of their hot prospects: either Randy Johnson, or Mark Gardner or Brian Holman.
 None of the three would prove to be fully ready.

 On August 2nd, the Expos were at 63-44.
 They had the best record in the National League, and they were up by three games.
-Within one week, the Expos were swept consecutively by the New York Mets, and then again by the Chicago Cubs, who took first place, and the Expos were set three games back.
-Even though the Expos managed to stay within reach of first place until early September, they could not get their game back to what it was in July, and another sweep, again at Wrigley Field, nailed their destiny and open the way to the Cubs first pennant since 1984.
-Indeed, the collapse was so severe that the Expos finished the year at .500.
+Within one week, the Expos were swept consecutively by the New York Mets, and then again by the Chicago Cubs, who took over first place, and they were set three games back.
+Even though they managed to stay within reach of first place until early September, they could not get their game back to what it was in July, and another sweep, again at Wrigley Field, nailed their destiny and opened the way for the Cubs' first division title since 1984.
+Indeed, the collapse was so severe that the Expos finished the year at exactly .500.

 The lack of offensive support was the only negative spot on Mark Langston's record.
 With a solid 2.39 ERA and an outstanding 4.8 WAR in only 24 starts, Langston deserved a better record than 12-9.
 However, he did not endear himself to Expos fans when he complained in an article in Sports Illustrated about Montreal's alien (to him) French culture and the fact that he could not find some of his favorite snacks in local grocery stores.
 Dennis Martinez continued to pitch as the ace of the team (16-7, 3.18 ERA), even though Bryn Smith had a better season statistically (2.84 ERA, 5.0 WAR, the best on the team).
 Perez bounced back from his horrendous start to finish at 9-13, 3.31 and was the team's best pitcher down the stretch.
 Kevin Gross, the other big acquisition by Dombrowski, was somewhat of a bust (10-11, 4.38 ERA, and his 1990 season would not be better).
 The bullpen did not perform well, with the exception of closer Burke and the late acquisition of Zane Smith (who had a 1.50 ERA in 31 games after going 1-12, 4.45 as a starter for the Atlanta Braves prior to being obtained for three minor leaguers).
 Defensively, Brooks in right field was becoming a major issue with his lack of range.
 With his offensive numbers declining, he became a free agent after the season, thus leaving Mike Fitzgerald as the only remaining player from the Gary Carter trade.
 Langston also left as a free agent, as expected, leaving Dombrowski with a gamble that did not land the Expos a pennant, a gamble made worse by the fact that Johnson would develop into one of the greatest left-handed pitchers in history.
 Also leaving as free agents were Bryn Smith and Perez, meaning that the Expos would have some huge holes to fill before 1990.